proc0/focustree/README.md

 - Manage tasks, track actions or steps, create reusable task trees
 - Focus on any task tree and walk through it step by step
-- Export and import task trees for unlimited use cases
+- Export and import task trees for full control over data
 - Simple and straight forward implementation
-- No accounts needed, full control over task data
+- No accounts needed, no installation necessary, ready to go after downloading files
+- Open source

 ![FocusTree screenshot](assets/screenshot.png)

 ## A simple task app with full control

-I built this as a proof of concept to test out different use cases for task trees.
-I also needed a way to focus on very large task trees without needing to remember what the next steps are.
-Additionally, I'm tired of accounts and login in everywhere, so all the data is local but it can be easily backed up and imported again.
+This is a prototype concept to test a simplified task tree that is local only.
+It is a simple task tree that can be walked through and mark each task as done.
+More features will be added in the future.

-## Stack
+## Stack features

-- VanillaJS, HTML, CSS, IndexedDB
+- JS, HTML, CSS, IndexedDB
 - Zero dependencies
 - Native HTML components
-- Slots, custom elements, and shadow DOM
+- HTML templates, slots, custom elements, and use of shadow DOM

 ## Feedback

-Feedback is welcome!
+Please leave feedback or open any issues.